Stok/stok.github.io/_posts/2018-01-16-Jupyter in a pipenv shell.markdown

 ---

 A few quick examples of how to use pipenv.
-So far, I've found that whenever anyone says `pip install package`, you can just replace `pip` with `pipenv`.
+So far, I've found that whenever anyone tell you to do `pip install package`, you can just replace `pip` with `pipenv`.
 So, to install the notebook application [jupyter], run
 ```
 pipenv install jupyter